castorini/castor/README.md

 + [NCE](./nce/): Noise-Contrastive Estimation for answer selection applied on SM-CNN and MP-CNN [(Rao et al., CIKM 2016)](https://dl.acm.org/citation.cfm?id=2983872)
 + [IDF Baseline](./idf_baseline/): IDF overlap between question and candidate answers

+Each model directory has a `README.md` with further details.

 ## Setting up PyTorch

+If you are an internal Castor contributor and is planning to use the Data System Group's GPU machines in the lab, please follow the instructions [here](./docs/internal-instructions.md) instead.

 Copy and run the command at [https://pytorch.org/](https://pytorch.org/) for your environment.
 PyTorch recommends the Anaconda environment, which we use in our lab.
+We are currently targeting PyTorch 0.4 for our codebase.

 The typical installation command is